bxute/ProgressDots/README.md

         app:switchTimeInMillis="1000" />
 ```

-Then you need to call `moveToNext()` method to move the active dot 1 step forward.
+4.Then you need to call `moveToNext()` method to move the active dot 1 step forward.
 Like:
 ```java
 progressDotView = findViewById(R.id.dotProgressView);